omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image15.png">

-here are the top 35 features with highest probability to each side:
+These are the top 35 features with the highest probability toward each side:

 <img src = "./mode_5/images/image16.png">

-prediction on databased based on individual user
+I followed the same process, but this time based the prediction on all the tweets of individual user in the last 5 months.

 <img src = "./mode_5/images/image17.png">